svetlyak40wt/django-fields/README.md

 Examples
 --------

 Examples can be found at the `examples` directory.
-Look at the, `tests.py`.
+Look at `tests.py`.

+Also check out the doc strings for various special use cases (especially EncryptedFileField).

 Contributors
 ------------